 Once it’s a real folder, if it has any images in it, either copy them to other folders or use ‘Preferences -> Lightroom sync” to designate a different and empty folder.
 We do this in case in our troubleshooting Lightroom decides to download a large number of images form the cloud it will be convenient to have them all in one place and not intermingled with previously downloaded images.
 This does happen.
 Clear “From Lightroom” Collection setWhen Albums are in Lr/Cloud but are not linked to corresponding Collections in LrC, the sync process creates new synced collection in a collection set called “From Lightroom” (and will create it if it’s not already there).
 If you already have collections in “From Lightroom” it is a good idea to move those collections to some other collection set.

+We do this so that if the troubleshooting decides that the Albums in Lr/Cloud are no linked to their mate in LrC, and as such syncs them all down to LrC as new collections you’ll have them all in one place and not intermingled with previous ones.
+This does happen.
 Troubleshooting ‘stuck’ imagesMost common Lightroom syncing problems are ‘stuck’ images and can be resolved by following “normal” troubleshooting processes and this is not really the purpose of this article but I do suggest following the “before you start” tips near the top of this article before you start.
 A good description of those normal troubleshooting steps can be found in How to troubleshoot Sync issues with Classic 13.3 and later from “The Lightroom Queen”.
 In most cases this will get you back to normal.
 But before you start any corrective procedures, even ones you try on your own, make sure you have a current backup of your catalog as sometimes a fix turns out to make things worse.
+You should also consider performing some or all of the protective actions listed above in the “Before you start trioubleshooting sync problems” section.
 Before you contact to AdobeOne of the steps at the bottom of the normal troubleshooting is to contact Adobe Tech Support (which you may consider as an optional step).
 Adobe doesn’t know your catalog or how you are using it and in their eagerness to fix your problem may do something that messes you up or even causes additional syncing problems.
 So, it’s a good idea to take another catalog BU before you make that call.
 If the normal troubleshooting has failed to solve your problem, or you have one of these symptoms try these “Advanced” troubleshooting ideas which comprise the rest of this article.
-Smart Previews invade Catalog Mismatched images Orphan images Un-Syncable images One major cause of these ‘structural’ sync problems (as I call them) which are not resolved by the normal troubleshooting is changing which catalog is syncing with the cloud.
-Most of these cases stem from changing which catalog syncs with the cloud.
-If you’re curious of how you might of gotten into your predicament, see Changing Which LrC Catalog Syncs with Lr/Cloud.
+Smart Previews invade Catalog Mismatched images Orphan images Un-Syncable images One major cause of these ‘structural’ sync problems (as I call them) which are not resolved by the normal troubleshooting is changing which catalog is syncing with the cloud If you’re curious of how you might of gotten into your predicament, see Changing Which LrC Catalog Syncs with Lr/Cloud.
 LOW VOLUME RESOLUTIONSThe solutions described in this section tend to work best when you have a manageable number of images exhibiting the problem.
 In cases where the number of images with the problem is too large to deal with using these techniques, sometimes an export/import will work.
 See HIGH VOLUME RESOLTUIONS below.
 Smart Previews Invade the CatalogThis is most often caused by restoring a backup catalog from awhile ago and making it the sync catalog and is also be caused by switching to an un-related catalog and making it the sync catalog.
 Smart Previews will invade the catalog when Lr/Cloud contains images originally synced up from an LrC catalog but a newly synced catalog does not contain those images or Lightroom does not perceive that the newly synced catalog contains those images.
 In these cases the SP’s in Lr/Cloud are synced down to LrC and placed the DSP (“downloaded-smart-previews”) subfolder under the transfer folder (the one designated in preferences to get Lr/Cloud downloads).
 No Disk file is created for these but the DSP folder is created.
 BTW, the reason we emptied or re-pointed the default Lightroom sync folder to an empty folder was to prevent these newly downloaded SP’s from being intermingled with ones perhaps already there.

 Empty CellsEmpty cells are empty grey cells in the gird/filmstrip.
 Even in normal operations this can occur when images are “missing” and there is no preview in the catalog.
 But changing the sync catalog can also create missing images in the catalog and sometimes SP’s downloaded from Lr/Cloud need a nudge to show up in the grid and filmstrip.
 SOLUTION If the empty cell is an SP, take it to the develop module which usually will cause it to appear in the grid and film strip.
 Empty cells can also be fixed by using your OS to put a copy of the physical file into the folder where LrC thinks it should be or by using the “find missing” tools in LrC.
+In many cases ‘Empty Cells” have no matching image in Lr/Cloud so see the “Orphan Images” section below if that is the case.
+Here are the steps:

-In many cases ‘Empty Cells” also have no matching image in Lr/Cloud so see the next section if that is also the case.
 Different edits in LrC and Lr/CloudThis symptom is where the same image is different in Lr/Cloud compared to Lr/Classic.
 In most cases you will not be able to reconcile those differences through the normal sync process.
 What makes this problem maddening is that doing further edits using some edit controls will sync fine, but using other edit controls will not sync.
 In particular, the edit controls that resulted in the differences are not syncable but other controls are.
 This can occur when you restore from an older catalog where edits had been done on synced images after a BU you reverted to was created and the last such edit was done in LrC.
 If the last edit was done in Lr/Cloud this problem does not happen.
 Spooky, huh?
 NOTE: This result occurred in 3 test runs in November but in December (using the same versions of LrC and Lr) these images all retained their most recent edits in two successive tests as they should.
 I am leaving this in this article as you may experience this behavior.
 As I can no longer reproduce this situation I cannot provide a canned solution for how to handle cases where the last edit was done in LrC.
 SOLUTION I’m sure there are solutions but as I can’t reproduce the problem, I can’t test different solutions so I don’t feel it is proper to include guesses here.
 If anyone reading this has this problem let me know.
-However, you can try the Export/Import solution below whish should work but you’ll lose edits not present in the LrC catalog.
+However, you can try the Export/Import solution below which should work but you’ll lose edits not present in the LrC catalog.
 Orphan Images - No Matching image in Lr/CloudHere you have images in LrC which are marked as being synced, and are in the “All Synced Photographs” special collection but there is no matching image in Lr/Cloud.
 As it turns out, these images are also un-syncable so see the ”Un-Syncable Images” section below as well.

 GO NUCLEAR AND SWITCH TO NEW ADOBE ACCOUNTThis approach is the last resort if all else fails and you have no more hair to tear out of your head.
-It involves creating a new Adobe account, and re-syncing a copy of your catalog to the new accounts cloud.
+It involves creating a new Adobe account, and re-syncing a copy of your catalog to the new accounts’ cloud.
 But like the others, this is not a perfect solution as there are some negative aspects like losing edit history of edits done in Lr/Cloud.

 Keywords: